glassnode/glassnode-api-python-client/README.md

 # glassnode-api-python-client

+NOTE: THIS REPO IS DEPRECATED AND NOT ACTIVELY MAINTAINED BY THE GLASSNODE TEAM.

-The official Python client library for Glassnode's API – https://docs.glassnode.com
+Python client library for Glassnode's API – https://docs.glassnode.com/basic-api/api

 ## Quick Start